johnpuddephatt/hidinginplainsight/src/cinemas/shaftesbury-cinema.md

   chairs for two'.
 The building included a ballroom and row of shops along the side adjacent to York Road.
 description_extended: >-
-  The cinema had a ballroom, which opened in 1929, and the main auditorium had a large stage.
+  The main auditorium of the cinema had a large stage.
 The Black Dyke band played there when it opened in 1928.
-Later it hosted performances by Cliff Richard and Gene Vincent.\
+Later it hosted performances by Cliff Richard and Gene Vincent.
+The ballroom opened in 1929.

-  \

   Associated British Cinemas (ABC) owned The Shafstesbury from 1939 until it closed in 1958.
 It reopened as a casino in 1962 and the main auditorium was also used for bingo.
 It then returned to screening films  in 1964 after being refurbished, but closed for good in 1975.

-  The building was used as a Sikh temple for a time and the ballroom became a nightclub known as The Starlight Bar.
-You can still see the facade, which is used as a shop, but it has been somewhat obscured by footbridges that have been built across the York Road.
+  The main part of the building was used as a Sikh temple for a time and the ballroom became a nightclub known as The Starlight Bar.
+You can still see the facade, which is now used as a shop, but it has been somewhat obscured by footbridges that have been built across the York Road.
 photos:
   - file: https://res.cloudinary.com/hpph/image/upload/v1597320822/hidinginplainsight/Shaftesbury_Cinema_Leeds_Libraries_3619.jpg
     source: Leeds Libraries Leodis.net